Bachelor Archaeology first year obtained.

 Mode of instruction

-A retake is only possible for the report and only if all other requirements have been met, including handing in the report before the deadline.
+A retake is only possible for the final report, in case of a grade of 5.0 or lower, and only if all other requirements have been met, including handing in the report before the deadline.